Easy to Implement Icebreakers for Effective Group Therapy!

 Emoji Feelings

-Here participants are given a set of emojis (Happy, Sad, Mixed, Angry, Confused, and so on) that they can use to represent how they feel.
+Facilitators give participants a set of emojis (Happy, Sad, Mixed, Angry, Confused, etc.) to represent their feelings.
 It is difficult for participants to verbalize and open up to others in the group session.
 This activity thus uses a visual element that makes it easier for them to share emotions.

 Object Association

 This is the most subjective ice-breaking strategy listed here.
-Participants in the room are given a set of objects to choose from.
+Facilitators provide participants in the room with a set of objects to choose from.
 They should choose one object and explain how it represents their current emotion.
 This encourages critical thinking of participants and helps them to share more deeply about themselves.

 Using a combination of the icebreaker strategies discussed here will create a supportive environment for the participants and help them be fully present and engaged in the session.